vijjiGi/Todo-App-List/README.md

            export default connect(mapStateToProps,mapDispatchToProps)(Todos);

  Then we crete 2Compponents named DisplayTodos.js & TodoItem.js...

- TodoItem.js is to display the functions of todos like update,delte,complete..we take this functions as props..
+ TodoItem.js is to display the functions of todos like update,delte,complete..

+ we take this functions as props..

         const TodoItem=(props)=>{
             const{item,updateTodo,removeTodo,completeTodo}=props;